Pavin Smith Player Props: Diamondbacks vs. Braves

 - TV Channel: BSAZ

 Looking to place a prop bet on Pavin Smith?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Pavin Smith At The Plate